Summary

 • Patient must not be enrolled in another therapeutic clinical trial

-• Patient must not have history of seizures or known condition that may cause predisposal to seizures (e.g., stroke or head trauma resulting in loss of consciousness) within 1 year of registration
+• Patient must not have history of seizures or known condition that may cause predisposal to seizures (e.g., stroke or head trauma resulting in loss of consciousness) within 1 year prior to registration

-• Patient must not have history of inflammatory bowel disease as this would increase risk of complication from radiotherapy or any gastrointestinal disorder affecting absorption
+• Patient must not have history of inflammatory bowel disease or any gastrointestinal disorder affecting absorption that is expected to increase risk of complication from radiotherapy

-• Patient must not have had prior radiation therapy
+• Patient must not have completed a course of prior pelvic radiation therapy for any reason

 Locations